Skip Navigation

 • Academic Dismissal

 Academic Probation refers to a level of Academic Standing between Good Standing and Academic Dismissal.
-While on probation, you are allowed to continue enrollment at Indiana Tech, but you are no longer in Good Standing and are in jeopardy of Academic Dismissal.
+While on academic probation, a student is allowed to continue enrollment at Indiana Tech, but is no longer in Good Standing and is in jeopardy of Academic Dismissal.

-Probation serves as a serious warning that your academic performance needs improvement, alerting you that you are in jeopardy of Academic Dismissal.
+Academic Probation serves as a serious warning that a student’s academic performance needs improvement and alerts students who are in jeopardy of Academic Dismissal.

-While on Academic Probation, you will be dismissed at the end of the term if:
+While on Academic Probation, a student will be dismissed at the end of the term if:

 (1st and 2nd semester)

-• Your cumulative GPA is below a 1.50
+• The student’s cumulative GPA is below a 1.50

 (3rd semester and beyond)

-• Your cumulative GPA is below a 2.00
+• The student’s cumulative GPA is below a 2.00

 Why are students placed on Academic Probation?

-Probation is the result of academic struggle.
-If you are on probation, now is the time to position yourself for success and make a plan to return to Good Academic Standing.
+Academic Probation is the result of academic struggle.
+If a student is on academic probation, the student is encouraged to contact their Student Success Advisor to make a plan to return to Good Academic Standing.

 How can a student return to Good Academic Standing?

-You will return to Good Standing when your cumulative GPA is 1.50 (1st and 2nd semesters) or 2.00 (3rd semester and beyond) or above.
+A student will return to Good Standing when the cumulative GPA is 1.50 (1st and 2nd semesters) or 2.00 (3rd semester and beyond) or above.

-To return to Good Standing, you will want to promptly contact your Student Success Advisor to develop a success plan.
-You should speak with your advisor about the possibility of repeating courses in which you earned a grade below C, as the new grade might possibly replace the previous grade.
+To return to Good Standing, a student will want to promptly contact their Student Success Advisor to develop a success plan.
+A student should speak with their Student Success Advisor about the possibility of repeating courses in which the student earned a grade below C, as the new grade might possibly replace the previous grade.
 Successful grade-replacement repeats are one of the best ways to improve your cumulative GPA.

 Indiana Tech provides a student success program for students on Academic Probation.
-With your Student Success Advisor, you will develop a plan to return to good academic standing.
-Your Student Success Advisor can help you clarify your goals, objectives, interests, and abilities to ensure that you are on the right track.
-Your advisor may urge you to not overload your schedule while on Probation.
+With their Student Success Advisor, a student will develop a plan to return to good academic standing.
+Student Success Advisors can help students clarify personal goals, objectives, interests, and abilities to ensure the student is on the right track.
+Student Success Advisors may urge students to not overload their class schedule while on Academic Probation.
 This is important advice, as many students increase course loads so they can “catch up” or “fix things.”
 Probation is a time for quality rather than quantity; making grades of B or higher is much more important than earning extra credits.

-In addition, your Student Success Advisor can work with you to establish study strategies and discuss the obstacles you are presently facing.
-Your Student Success Advisor can also help you take advantage of the many resources available on campus.
+In addition, Student Success Advisors can work with students to establish study strategies and discuss personal obstacles hindering success.
+Student Success Advisors also can help students take advantage of the many resources available on campus.